Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 }

-Here, a boolean initialized field is consulted to ensure that initialization tasks are only completed once.
-However, the field is mistakenly set to true during static initialization, so the initialization code is never reached.
+Here, a boolean initialised field is consulted to ensure that initialisation tasks are only completed once.
+However, the field is mistakenly set to true during static initialisation, so the initialisation code is never reached.

 CWE-682:Incorrect Calculation

-When software performs a security-critical calculation incorrectly, it might lead to incorrect resource allocations, incorrect privilege assignments, or failed comparisons among other things.
-Many of the direct results of an incorrect calculation can lead to even larger problems such as failed protection mechanisms or even arbitrary code execution.
+When software performs a security-critical calculation incorrectly, it might lead to incorrect resource allocations, incorrect privilege assignments, or failed comparisons, among other things.
+Many direct results of an incorrect calculation can lead to even larger problems, such as failed protection mechanisms or arbitrary code execution.

 CWE-285:Improper Access Control